vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 it is prevalent in Karnataka country and is based on usage).
 Svastikavrata-from Āṣ.
 11th or 15th for 4 months; for both

-men and women; said to be well-known in Karnataka ; draw svastikas in five colours (blue &c. ), and they are to be presented to Viṣṇu; worship of Viṣṇu in temple or on land; Vratarka folios 3565-358 from Bhav.
+men and women; said to be well-known in Karnataka ; draw svastikas in five colours (blue &c. ), and they are to be presented to Viṣṇu; worship of Viṣṇu in temple or on land; Vratārka folios 3565-358 from Bhav.
 U (questions its

 authoritativeness ) Hamsavrata-bathe with recitation of Puruṣasūkta; tarpaṇa